 Tuition costs are to be paid in two installments:

-There are three scholarships for the Ca' Foscari Foundation Year, based on merit and motivation, of €2.500 per student, to be applied to the second instalment of tuition.
-Students wishing to apply for a scholarship are required to read the scholarship call (available soon), and will need to send the following additional documents with their application:
+There are four scholarships for the Ca' Foscari Foundation Year, based on merit and motivation, consisting of a reduction of €2.500 per student, to be applied to the second instalment of tuition.
+Students wishing to apply for a scholarship are required to read the scholarship call below, and fill out the Application form to be sent at the following email address: email@example.com

 Students who successfully compete the Ca' Foscari Foundation Year and then enrol in a degree programme at Ca' Foscari will receive a fee waiver on the first payment for tuition fees, and for all future payments provided they complete 42 ECTS per year.